Factbox-Back to pubs, gyms and movies: plotting the road back to normal

 France allowed cafes, bars and restaurants to offer outside service from May 19.
 Indoor dining will be allowed from June 30.

-All shops, museums, cinemas and theatres reopened on May 19.
-Foreign tourists with a “health pass” will be able to visit France from June 9.
+Shops, museums, cinemas and theatres reopened on May 19.
+Foreign tourists with a “health pass” will be able to visit from June 9.

 GERMANY

-Germany eased restrictions on people who are fully vaccinated or have recovered from the virus from May 9, lifting curfews and quarantine rules as well as the obligation to provide a negative test result to visit a hairdresser, zoo or to go shopping.
+Germany eased restrictions on those fully vaccinated or recovered from the virus from May 9, lifting curfews and quarantine rules as well as the obligation to provide a negative test result to visit a hairdresser, zoo or to go shopping.

-From May 12, travellers can enter the country without the need to quarantine, except those arriving from countries designated as risk areas.
+From May 12, travellers have been able to enter the country without the need to quarantine, except those arriving from countries designated as risk areas.

-Berlin agreed to lift a nightly curfew and ease restrictions on shopping from May 19 and to allow outdoor dining from May 21, if the seven-day incidence remains below 100 for three consecutive days.
+Berlin lifted a nightly curfew and eased restrictions on shopping from May 19 and allowed outdoor dining from May 21.

-Other regions, such as the western state of Rhineland-Palatinate, are planning a three-stage opening scheme that started from May 12, with indoor restaurants opening on June 2 in areas of incidence below 50.

-The state of Bavaria allowed outdoor dining and the opening of concert halls, opera houses, theatres and cinemas from May 10 in areas with low incidence rates.
-Hotels, holiday homes and campsites started reopening from May 21.
-It also allowed travel to Austria.

 GREECE

-Greece reopened restaurants and bars from May 3, organised beaches on May 8, and tourism industry on May 15.
-Tourists from the EU, Britain, the United States and Israel are allowed to visit as long as they have been vaccinated or recovered from the virus.
+Greece reopened restaurants and bars from May 3, organised beaches on May 8, and the tourism industry on May 15.
+Tourists from the rest of the EU as well as Britain, the United States and Israel can visit if they have been vaccinated, show negative test results, or have recovered from the virus.

 INDIA

-India’s capital New Delhi plans to start relaxing its strict coronavirus lockdown from May 31 if new cases continue to drop in the city.
+India’s capital New Delhi plans to start relaxing its lockdown from May 31 if new cases drop.
+The world’s second most-populous nation has struggled with a catastrophic outbreak of COVID-19 since last month which has killed tens of thousands of people.

 ISRAEL

 Israel reopened its borders to foreign tourists on May 23.
-Under a pilot programme due to continue until June 15, Israel gave the green light to visits by 20 groups of between five and 30 tourists from countries including the United States, Britain and Germany.
+Under a pilot programme due to continue until June 15, it gave the green light to visits by 20 groups of between five and 30 tourists from countries including the United States, Britain and Germany.
+It hopes to let individual tourists in from July.

 ITALY

-Italian coffee bars, restaurants, cinemas and theatres partially reopened in most regions on April 26, and indoor dining will be allowed from June 1.
+Italian coffee bars, restaurants, cinemas and theatres partially reopened in most regions on April 26, and restaurants will be allowed to serve customers at indoor tables from June 1.

 Open-air swimming pools opened from May 15 and some gym activities will restart on June 1.

-Italy lifted quarantine restrictions for travellers arriving from European and Schengen zone countries, Britain and Israel from May 15.
+Italy lifted quarantine restrictions for travellers arriving from European and Schengen zone countries, as well as Britain and Israel, from May 15.

-On May 18, it pushed back a nightly curfew to 11 p.m. from 10 p.m. and eased other curbs in low-risk regions.
+On May 18, it pushed back a nightly curfew to 11 p.m. and eased other curbs in low-risk regions.
 The curfew will begin at midnight from June 7 and be abolished from June 21.
-Gyms reopened on May 24 and restaurants will be allowed to serve customers at inside tables from June 1.
+Gyms reopened on May 24.

 THE NETHERLANDS